OnPodium

 Podcast Directories

 Directories are the search engines of the podcast world.
 You need to be listed in all the major ones: Apple Podcasts, Spotify, Amazon Music/Audible, YouTube Music, iHeartRadio, Pocket Casts, Podcast Index, and Podchaser.
-Most hosting platforms make submission easy by providing your RSS feed URL and step-by-step guides.
-Some platforms, including OnPodium, can submit to directories automatically.
+Every major host (Buzzsprout, Transistor, Captivate, Libsyn, Podbean, Spotify for Podcasters, etc.) makes submission easy by providing your RSS feed URL and step-by-step guides.

 Launch Strategy